 - ALL work submitted must be typed (word-processed) and stapled with your name written clearly on the front.
 No exceptions. - Any work handed in late will suffer a 10% penalty per calendar day.
 This does not apply for any day for which there is an excused absence. - Makeup work will NOT be allowed except for documented emergencies. - If you must miss a class contact me immediately.
-Also, be sure to let me know at least a week ahead of time if a university activity will require an absence from class. - If you do miss a class, even for an excused absence, contact me immediately if you are unsure what was covered or what you need to make up.
+Also, be sure to let me know at least a week ahead of time if a university activity will require an absence from class.

+- If you do miss a class, even for an excused absence, contact me immediately if you are unsure what was covered or what you need to make up.
 If you wait too long to discuss a make up you may be denied the opportunity to do so. - Cell phone use is not permitted in the classroom.
 Please turn cellphones to OFF or vibrate while in class. - Except for calculators, all other electronic devices must be turned off in class.
-Laptops, tablets, etc. - Any act of academic dishonesty of any kind will result in a final grade of F for the class.
+Laptops, tablets, etc. Research has shown that not only do students retain more of the material when they take notes by hand, but also that laptops and tablets are a distraction to other students.
+So put them away during class time. - Any act of academic dishonesty of any kind will result in a final grade of F for the class.